autonity/docs.autonity.org/concepts/validator/index.md

 ### P2P node keys: autonityKeys
 The private/public key pair of the validator node.
 The `autonitykeys` file contains the private keys for the transaction and consensus gossiping [communication layer](/concepts/architecture/#communication-layer).
 The keys are concatenated together to create a 128 character string:

-- the first 64 characters are the `nodekey`: used for transaction gossiping with other network peer nodes
+- the first 64 characters are the `node key`: used for transaction gossiping with other network peer nodes
-- the second 64 characters are the `consensuskey`: used for consensus gossiping with other validators whilst participating in consensus
+- the second 64 characters are the `consensus key`: used for consensus gossiping with other validators whilst participating in consensus

 ::: {.callout-tip title="Generating the `autonitykeys` file with `genAutonityKeys`" collapse="true"}